Scope of Support

 Campus Support Campus Support can:

-• Confirm compliance with the SIF specification.
+• Confirm that data objects comply with the SIF specification.

 SSO Identity Provider System